KennyPeanuts/sediment_priming/lab_notebook/analysis/mass_loss_analysis.md

 * Modified:
     * 30 Jan 2018 - KF - summarized the leaf disc mass
     * 2 Feb 2018 - KF - consolodated all of the mass loss analysis here - including AFDM, C and N
+    * 15 Feb 2018 - KF - added summary data for initial OM mass
+    * 15 Feb 2018 - KF - corrected calculations of C mass and N mass based on the actual values from the data, rather than calculated from % C and N

 ### Description